TeannaP18/InstagramClone/README.md

 started to record my gif walkthrough, android studio was not responding.
 The walkthrough doesn't show all the functionality but the code has pretty much every part of the required stories.

+I think the issue has something to do with the "startActivityForResult" method being deprecated.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing